 Anyone who races knows that Nordica doesn’t need to inflate its resume to establish its credibility in this domain.
 Great racers of a bygone generation hoarded secret stashes of the venerable Grand Prix, and if Nordica ever stops making their Dobermann line of undiluted race boots, they’re also likely to be black market booty the instant they’re officially retired.
 With the arrival of Promachine, Dobermann spin-offs like GPX became redundant, but Dobermann World Cup boots (93mm last) aren’t going anywhere and neither are the Dobermann GP’s, citizen versions in a more user-friendly 98mm last and DIN standard soles that don’t have to be ground.

-As noted above, Nordica’s renaissance began with the Speedmachine series that debuted 6 years ago, which means Nordica has been working on the new Speedmachine 3 series ever since.
-The intent of the new 3Force Technology liner and shell is to achieve a better integration of skier, liner and shell in a lightweight, soft-flexing shell in a medium last.
+As noted above, Nordica’s renaissance began with the Speedmachine series that debuted 7 years ago, which means Nordica was working on the Speedmachine 3 series for six years preceding its launch last year, and the extra time spent on R&D shows in a much-improved product.
+The Speedmachine 3’s 3Force Technology liner and shell achieve a better integration of skier, liner and shell in a lightweight, soft-flexing shell in a medium last.
 Even the stiffest components of the 3Force frame are molded in a honeycomb to reduce weight.
 The liner and tongue represent considerable upgrades over the first generation, with an EVA insert in the ankle area and an adjustable tongue.
 Gripwalk soles are standard, of course.